-Walt Whitman took great joy in walking the banks of Laurel Lake in Laurel Springs, New Jersey.
-The influences of the world he encountered there resonate in his most legendary works.
+Walt Whitman took great joy in walking the banks of Laurel Lake in what is now Laurel Springs, New Jersey.
+The influences of the Natural World he encountered here resonate through the centuries in his most legendary works, including Specimen Days and portions of Leaves of Grass.

 If you would prefer to make a pledge that won’t be called until we do reach our goal, please download and complete the Whitman Woods Pledge Form